(Serves 10 to 15 as part of a buffet)

 - About 15 Kalamata olives, pitted and halved

 - 15 whole caper berries *** see note (if you don't like caper berries, use large capers)

 - 2/3 cup feta cheese, cubed

 - 4 pepperoncini, sliced and add a few whole ones as well (pepperoncini are small, yellow, and mildly-hot peppers which are picked and sold in jars)

 |Getting the salad ready, with my heirloom cherry tomatoes, and with the caper berries right on top.|

 - In a large bowl mix all the ingredients except the vinaigrette, feta and pepperoncini.
 Toss really well to combine.

-- When ready to serve: with really clean hands ... drizzle the vinegette on the salad and toss the mixture with clean hands (I love this part!
+- When ready to serve: with really clean hands ... drizzle the vinaigrette on the salad and toss the mixture (with clean hands and food gloves and I love this part!
 That's called getting to know your food).